jerefrer/tibetan-to-phonetics-app/README.md

 # tibetan-transliterator

-A naive attempt at automatically generating reliable tibetan transliterations based on customizable sets of rules.
+A naive attempt at automatically generating reliable Tibetan transliterations based on customizable sets of rules.

 Getting started